sandeepku-s/Calculator/README.md

 ├── Style.css       # Stylesheet for the calculator.
 ├── JavaScript.js   # JavaScript file for logic and interactivity.
 ├── calculator_icon.png # Icon for the calculator header.
-└── My Display.png  # Screenshot of the calculator (add this to your repo).
+└── My_display.png  # Screenshot of the calculator (add this to your repo).
 ```

 ---